Enhancing Customer Experience in E-Commerce: Strategies for Success

 Some key UX design tips include:

-• Make navigation accessible;
+• Make navigation accessible.

-• Limit text and prioritize images;
+• Limit text and prioritize visuals.

 4. Use AI to create personalized experiences